Skip to main content

 Cancer

-Resveratrol has shown promise in treating various cancers, including cancers in the prostate, colon, breasts, liver, pancreas, and lungs through the induction of apoptosis.
+Resveratrol has shown promise in treating various cancers — including cancers of the prostate, colon, breasts, liver, pancreas, and lungs — through the induction of apoptosis (programmed cell death integral to regular cellular maintenance).
 The majority of these studies were performed directly on cancer cells in vitro, so bioavailability issues in getting resveratrol to target cancer cells in the body may still pose a problem.

 Inflammation